Clarkson-Applied-Data-Science/IA626_FinalProject_venkatb_pammics/README.md

 The scraping workflow uses Python libraries such as `requests`, `feedparser`, and `BeautifulSoup` and follows these steps:

-1. **RSS Feed Discovery** – The system identifies multiple valid RSS feed endpoints provided by the news source (Latest, US, World, Politics, Opinion, etc.).
-RSS feeds are public and intended for automated consumption, making them a compliant data source.
+1. **Category Page Crawling & Link Discovery** – The scraper collects publicly accessible article links by navigating the news site’s category pages (e.g., Politics, World, US, Business).
+For each category, the system iterates through the site’s paginated HTML endpoints and parses the returned pages using BeautifulSoup.
+From these pages, the scraper extracts valid article links by identifying category-specific `<a>` elements.
+Only publicly available, non-restricted links are collected, ensuring compliant and ethical data retrieval.

-2. **Article Extraction** – For each article link discovered via RSS, the scraper retrieves and processes only publicly accessible portions of the article.
-No restricted pages, paywalled content, or blocked sections are accessed.
+2. **Article Extraction** – For each article link collected from the category pages, the scraper retrieves and processes only publicly accessible portions of the article.
+The system extracts core metadata such as the title, author, publication date, category, and visible article body text.
+No restricted pages, paywalled content, or blocked sections are accessed, ensuring compliant and ethical data collection.

 3. **HTML Parsing & Cleaning** – Using BeautifulSoup, the scraper extracts structured components such as: